Police Scanner Radio Frequently Asked Questions (FAQ)

 There are several means to finding frequencies for your area.
 Your local

-You can also visit the National Communications web page
+You also can visit the National Communications web page

 where you will find links to other frequency pages on the internet.

 The owner's manual that came with your scanner has step-by-step instructions on